The 'optionality' characteristic of Options results in a non-linear payoff for them.

 Payoff profile for the buyer of Call Options: Long Call

 A Call Option gives the buyer the right to buy the underlying asset at the strike price specified in the Option.
-For selling the Option, the writer of the option charges a premium.
-The profit/loss that the buyer makes on the Option depends on the spot price of the underlying.
-Whatever is the buyer's profit is the seller's loss.
-If upon expiration, the spot price exceeds the strike price, the buyer will exercise the Option on the writer.
-Hence as the spot price increases, the writer of the Option starts making losses.
-The higher the spot price, the higher the loss he makes.
-If upon expiration the spot price of the underlying is less than the strike price, the buyer lets his Option expire unexercised and the writer gets to keep the premium.
+The writer of the Option charges a premium for selling it.
+The profit/loss for the buyer depends on the spot price of the underlying.
+Whatever profit the buyer makes is the seller's loss.
+If, upon expiration, the spot price exceeds the strike price, the buyer exercises the Option, resulting in losses for the writer.
+If the spot price is less, the writer keeps the premium.

 Payoff profile for the buyer of Put Options: Long Put